h-pina/2DGame/README.md

     - [x] Remove Global Header
     - [x] Replace raw pointers when possible --> See Annotations
     - [x] Attach player to inputHandler inside constructor --> Not done.
 Doesn`t make sense since the scene object and the game objects are created after the InputHandler initiazation
-    - [ ] Create Subclass GameObject (Players / Enemies maybe?)
+    - [x] Create Subclass GameObject (Players / Enemies maybe?)
-    - [ ] Change Mesh create function to use constructors (one constructor for vbo only and one for index buffers)
+    - [x] Change Mesh create function to use constructors (one constructor for vbo only and one for index buffers)
+- [ ] Maybe add a primitives namespace

 **Step 2 : Core Gameplay**
 - [ ] Polish movement system